 Put the marinade in a large bowl or large resealable plastic bag.
-Add the dry-fried tofu pieces.
+Add the tofu pieces.

-Cover the bowl or seal the bag and refrigerate overnight, stirring occasionally to make sure all the tofu pieces are covered.
+Cover the bowl or seal the bag and refrigerate 2 to 4 hours, stirring occasionally to make sure all the tofu pieces are covered.

-Drain the tofu, reserving the tofu marinade to use as a sauce at the end of stir-frying.
-Thicken with a cornstarch slurry if desired.
+Drain the tofu, reserving the marinade to use as a sauce at the end of stir-frying.
+Create a slurry with the cornstarch and 2 tablespoons of water.

 Stir-fry and enjoy!

-It is important that you use extra-firm tofu for this recipe, as well as similar recipes that involve marinating and stir-frying.
-There are different types of tofu, from silken and soft, to firm and extra-firm; the water content of the softer tofus is higher than the firmer types, so when you are looking to marinate and stir-fry tofu, you should choose extra-firm.
+- It is important that you use extra-firm tofu for this recipe, as well as similar recipes that involve marinating and stir-frying.
+There are different types of tofu, from silken and soft to firm and extra-firm; the water content of the softer tofus is higher than the firmer types, making firm and extra firm best at soaking up marinade.

-Tofu is usually sold in a package filled with water, which keeps the tofu from drying out.
+- Tofu is usually sold in a package filled with water which keeps the tofu from drying out.
 But it also results in wet and water-logged tofu, making it harder for the soybean curd to absorb a marinade and remain intact.
-Pressing the blocks of tofu beforehand will help remove some of this liquid.
-Simply place the tofu between paper towel and weigh down with a plate or cutting board topped with something heavy, like a frying pan, a large can of food, or even a big cookbook.
+Pressing a block of tofu beforehand will help remove some of this liquid.
+Simply place the tofu between paper towels and weigh down with a plate or cutting board topped with something heavy, like a frying pan, a large can of food, or even a big cookbook.
 Let the tofu sit for about half an hour.

-To remove even more moisture, you can dry-fry the tofu.
-This simple process involves slicing the tofu into smaller pieces (triangles work best) and placing in a hot, non-stick frying pan without any oil.
+- To remove even more moisture you can dry-fry the tofu.
+This simple process involves slicing the tofu into pieces (like triangles) and placing them in a non-stick frying pan over medium heat without any oil.
 Cook until golden, pressing on the tofu with a spatula to release more water.
 Flip and repeat the process for the other side.